-To assist in any investigation of trends, all three years (i.e. 2014/15, 2015/16 and 2016/17) used in the spring 2017 implementation of model smoothing will be re-run to correctly take into account any changes in holiday periods applicable to the spring 2018 NDM analysis.
+1. To assist in any investigation of trends, all three years (i.e. 2015/16, 2016/17 and 2017/18) used in the spring 2018 implementation of model smoothing will be re-run to correctly take into account any changes in holiday periods applicable to the spring 2019 NDM analysis.

-Note: For new EUCs (xx:Eyy01I, xx:Eyy01P, xx:Eyy02B, xx:Eyy02P), in the event that daily demand data for these years is not available model re-runs will be limited to the number of years available, possibly none.
+Note: For the additional EUCs, in the event that daily demand data for these years is not available model re-runs will be limited to the number of years available, possibly none,

-- 2. Only the re-runs from the 2015/16 and 2016/17 data sets will be used (along with the new data sets for 2017/18) in model smoothing, making up the three years of data applied in the spring 2018 analysis. - 3.
-For all EUCs the data sets will cover the 12 month period April to March in 2015/16 and 2017/18 and cover the 13 month period March to March in 2016/17.
+- 2. Only the re-runs from the 2016/17 and 2017/18 data sets will be used (along with the new data sets for 2018/19) in model smoothing, making up the three years of data applied in the spring 2019 analysis. - 3.
+For all EUCs the data sets will cover the 12 month period April to March in 2017/18 and cover the 13 month period March to March in 2016/17 and 2018/19.
 All these contain at least one Easter holiday weekend. - 4.
 The holiday codes that apply to the Christmas/New Year period are the latest that were agreed following discussion at DESC on 8th November 2011.
-There are no planned special bank holidays at present for the 2018/19 period.
+There are no planned special bank holidays at present for the 2019/20 period.

-Therefore the holiday code rules that apply will be unchanged from the spring 2017 analysis.
+Therefore the holiday code rules that apply will be unchanged from the spring 2018 analysis.
 Appendix 3 provides a summary of the holiday code rules which are applied in the EUC modelling system.

 The set of holiday days applied to the analyses will be the union of the holidays applying to England and Wales on the one hand and Scotland on the other.
 This approach has been used since the adoption of model smoothing in spring 1999 and continues to be appropriate because EUC sample data from geographically adjacent LDZs are usually aggregated to allow some EUCs to be modelled.
 Both population and sample disposition are such that this aggregation of data is essential to enable modelling of all EUCs in all LDZs.
-No judgemental alterations will be made to the disposition or derived values of the ensuing holiday codes when they are applied to deriving EUC profiles for the target gas year (2018/19).
+No judgemental alterations will be made to the disposition or derived values of the ensuing holiday codes when they are applied to deriving EUC profiles for the target gas year (2019/20).

-Following evidence presented at the 15th February 2017 DESC meeting which reviewed the performance of the "01B" EUC models during the summer months, a decision was made to exclude holidays from the regression models for "01B" EUCs, which now brings them in line with the practice used for all other "02B" EUCs-and above.
+Following evidence presented at the 15th February 2017 DESC meeting which reviewed the performance of the "01B" EUC models during the summer months, a decision was made to exclude holidays from the regression models for "01B" EUCs, which now brings them in line with the practice used for all other EUCs.

-Note: This approach will also be applied to the new EUCs in Bands 1 and 2.
+Note: This approach will also be applied to the additional EUCs in Bands 1 and 2.

-Demand Data Validation:
+Demand Data Validation and Selection:

-The daily demand dataset collected for the period 1st April 2017 to 31st March 2018 will be subject to validation prior to its use in developing the EUC demand models.
+The daily demand dataset collected for the period 1st March 2018 to 31st March 2019 will be subject to validation prior to its use in developing the EUC demand models.
 The validation criteria aims to strike the balance between maximising the amount of sample sites available for modelling and ensuring any erroneous and/or missing data is removed from the process, so not to have an adverse effect on the modelling results and conclusions.